Eastmanosteus: E. magnificus (Hussakof & Bryant, 1918)

-Based on a single almost complete head shield from the Late Devonian of New York State, US.
+Based on a single, almost complete head shield from the Late Devonian of New York state in the United States.
 Has previously been assigned to Dinichthys and Dunkleosteus.

 E. pustulosus (Eastman, 1897)

 E. pustulosus IG plate (lower jaw) from the type locality in Milwaukee County, Wisconsin.

-This is the type species and was originally placed in the genus Dinichthys.
-It was a large and widely distributed form, with fossil material from the Middle-Late Devonian of the USA (Wisconsin, Iowa, Michigan, New York State) and the Frasnian of Poland.
+This is the type species and originally was placed in the genus Dinichthys.
+It was a large and widely distributed form, with fossil material from the Middle-Late Devonian of the United Stastes (Wisconsin, Iowa, Michigan, New York state) and the Frasnian of Poland.

 E. yunnanensis (Wang, 1982)

 Originally assigned to Dunkleosteus.
 From the Middle Devonian of Yunnan Province, China.

 Eastmanosteus species 1 Janvier

-An undescribed species based on relatively well preserved material from the Frasnian of Kerman, East Iran.
+An undescribed species based on relatively well-preserved material from the Frasnian of Kerman, east Iran.

 Other species

 Many other species have been included within this genus based on material from Russia, Morocco, and the United States.
 Most of these are either indeterminate dinichthyids or are now placed in different genera.